conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 The ChirpStack or previously known as LoRaServer project provides open-source components for building LoRaWAN® networks.
 You can learn more about ChirpStack [**here**](https://www.chirpstack.io/).

-You can use RAK811 LPWAN Evaluation Board to connect with ChirpStack according to the following steps:
+You can use RAK811 LPWAN Evaluation Board to connect with ChirpStack by following these steps:

 ::: tip 📝 NOTE
 In this section, it is an assumption that you have already connected your Gateway with TTN correctly.
-If not, please have a look at the documentation of RAK Gateway.
+If not, take a look at the documentation of RAK Gateway.
 :::

 1. Open the web page of the ChirpStack which you want to connect with and login.